 One of our mottoes is “unplug before you tug.”
 This prevents the cords from being ripped out of the cart.

 We actually teach our students about all the different “holes” in the sides of our devices so they know not to put things that don’t belong into things.
-We learn where the headphone jack is and how we don’t plug the charging cord in.
+Students learn where the headphone jack is and the ways a jack can be damaged or damage a device.
 We also learn that you never have to force a plug, so if it doesn’t fit gently, then it’s probably wrong and they should check.

 Our school requires students to use their own headphones that are part of their school supply list, but we also have a few sets that students can borrow if they find their headphones have stopped working or they couldn’t afford their own pair.

-Our school owns several mice that students can use, even though our devices have track pads.
-Our students with fine motor issues usually prefer the mice, but we don’t quite have a class set, so student know they have to take care of them.
+Our school owns several mice that students can use, even though our devices have trackpads.
+Our students with fine motor issues usually prefer the mice, but we don’t quite have a class set, so students know they have to take care of them.

-Each mouse has its own Ziploc bag and the bags go in a labeled bin.
+Each mouse has its own Ziploc bag and the bags go in a labelled bin.
 The only reason for the bag is to keep the cords from getting tangled.
 It works pretty well.

 Empower Your Student Leaders